ucisharadlab/benchmark/README.md

 <h3>Data Generation</h3>
 Benchmark data can be generated for a given number of days, users and devices. in order to generate data change parameters in one of the configuration files provided in python/config or create a new configuration file.
 The tool can also generate query parameters and separate insert test data.
+Requires Python 2.

 <h3>Runnign Data Generation</h3>

 ```
+cd python
-python python/generate.py <path to config file>
+python generate.py <path to config file>
 ```

 <h3>Example Configuration file</h3>